aircliu/Essay_Formatter/README.md

-Currently still in development and working on getting on the google workspace store!
+Currently getting reviewed to get deployed on the google workspace store!